-Online Music Dictionary of Musical Terms Beginning With M
+Online Music Dictionary Beginning With M

 M.M.: Originally "Mälzel Metronome" but now metronome marking.